How to Run an Accurate Credit Check on a Tenant in 6 Steps

 3. Gather All Necessary Information

-Some landlords prefer to use a tenant screening service that serves as both the general rental application and the application for screening.
+Some landlords prefer to use services that collect both the general rental application and the information needed for tenant screening.
 However, other landlords elect to have a separate application form, evaluate the applicants, and then decide who moves to the screening process.

 To run a credit check, all you need is: